Far East Squadron: Composition

 Admiral Courbet died aboard his flagship Bayard in Magong harbour in the Pescadores on 11 June 1885, and was briefly succeeded in command of the squadron by Admiral Sébastien Lespès.
 On 25 July 1885 the French government reconstituted the traditional Far East naval division at close to its 1883 strength.
 The division, under the command of Admiral Lespès, with Rieunier second in command, consisted of the ironclads La Galissonnière (the flagship), Turenne and Triomphante, the cruisers Lapérouse, Primauguet, Champlain and Roland, and the gunboats Vipère and Sagittaire.
 The other ships returned to France, or were transferred to Tonkin, or were sent to the various stations of the French fleet around the globe:

 Around the end of June each day saw the departure of one of our ships.
-D’Estaing and Kerguelen were the first to leave, towing Torpedo Boats Nos.
+D'Estaing and Kerguélen were the first to leave, towing Torpedo Boats Nos.
 50 and 44 as far as Saigon, then continuing on to France.
 Villars and Éclaireur followed them, while Château-Yquem conveyed troops, artillery and mules to Along Bay.
 Then Annamite left, to repatriate the sick.
 Duguay-Trouin and Châteaurenault went next, to return to France.
 Magon and Fabert went back to the Pacific station, and Rigault de Genouilly to the Levant station.
 A little later Atalante left to decommission in Saigon, Nielly joined the Indian Ocean station and La Clocheterie, Lutin and Comète left for Tonkin to join General de Courcy's command.